 The use of corn for producing ethanol raised the price of corn around the world.
 This is not good for several nations where corn is a staple food.
 I prefer to see corn used to feed hungry people than to see it used to feed our over-sized SUVs.

-Truthfully, I don't think the above questions have been answered for Louisiana and wind energy development appears to be moving slowly here, but the world certainly has not waited on Louisiana getting up to speed.
 The cost of energy from wind is very cost competitive with other alternative energy forms.
 Some experts say that wind energy is the least expensive way to go among the alternative energy sources.

 1. Alternative Energy Sources.
 An overview of the major alternative energy sources is provided.
 These sources include solar energy, biodiesel, ethanol, wind power, hybrid cars, geothermal energy, tidal energy, nuclear energy, oil sands, shale oil, and energy efficiency improvements.